NGSEP/NGSEPcore/README.txt

 		  element.
 Default: 200
 	-r INT	: Number of search rounds to identify new TEs from previously identified TEs.
 Default: 2
+	-l INT  : Maximum length of sequences to analyze together.
+This parameter helps to control the amount of memory spent by the process at the expense of increased runtime.
+		  Default: 0 (no limit).
 	-t INT	: Number of threads.
 Default: 1

 -----------------------------------------------